mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 within the QUIC protocol ({{!RFC9000}}).
 It also discusses how to leverage state from the QUIC implementation in the endpoints, in order to reduce the need to exchange RTCP packets, and how to implement congestion control and rate adaptation without relying on RTCP feedback.
+The mapping described in this document is called RTP over QUIC (RoQ).

 ## Background {#background}